Get Your Yes Lined Up with Magic - What Happened Next

 Turns out things that aren’t restricted by form (like wisdom, connection, magic) just keep fractaling into infinite new expressions.
 Got it.
 Thanks Daddio.

 Swung by on the way home to add the new additions to the tree-that-once-was.
-This might look like an old dead stump to an ordinary Muggle, but obviously it was a waypoint for magic.
+This might look like an old dead stump to an ordinary Muggle, but it is obviously a waypoint for magic.

 Hearts full.jpg